 For a wide variety of educational resources rooted in holistic, Goethean approaches, see our Publications and our index of Content Areas — and especially our Educating for Sustainability and Science Education sections.

-and July integrate exercises in critical and imaginative
+summer, integrate exercises in critical and imaginative thinking, nature

-workers, ecologists) and college students.
-For more information
+and college students).
+For more information about the program,

 Weekend workshops for middle school teachers